 WEIGHT: 1,200 g – 2.6 lbs

-FEATURES: This is the cheapest option on the list, but it’s still a pretty good jacket: It offers good weather resistance (can withstand 10,000 mm of pressure), has an inner fuzzy lining that protects you from the cold, features several internal and external pockets, and has an adjustable hood.
+FEATURES: It’s a pretty good jacket: It offers good weather resistance (can withstand 10,000 mm of pressure), has an inner fuzzy lining that protects you from the cold, features several internal and external pockets, and has an adjustable hood.
 If you are looking for something affordable, this may be your best option.
 If you can spend a little more, I recommend that you get the Columbia Alpine, as it’s lighter and of higher overall quality.

 THINGS TO TAKE INTO ACCOUNT BEFORE CHOOSING YOUR MODEL